 Cons:

-myPOS is a payments platform that offers a wide package: an online business account, complimentary Visa Business card, POS terminals, online payments and a virtual terminal.
+myPOS is a payments platform with a wide package: an online business account, debit card, POS terminals, online payments and a virtual terminal.
 There’s no monthly fee or contract, though you do need to close the account if you stop using it to avoid inactivity fees.

 myPOS Virtual Terminal in a browser, as shown to us by a myPOS rep.

-You can process MOTO terminal payments from either the myPOS app or online merchant account in a browser.
-This makes it a more flexible solution than Square that still requires signing into its browser dashboard.
+You can process MOTO terminal payments from either the myPOS app or merchant account in a browser.
+This makes it more flexible than Square that requires signing into its browser dashboard.

-Funds reach your online myPOS account immediately after the transaction is complete, allowing you to spend it right away with the complimentary business Visa card online or in stores, or by transferring the money to any account globally (at varying costs).
+Funds reach your online myPOS account immediately, so it can be spent straight away with the complimentary business Mastercard or transferred to any account globally (at varying costs).

 Pricing